AstrolabeProject/astrolabe_py/README.rst

 Licensed under Apache License Version 2.0.

-Copyright 2018 by Astrolabe Project, American Astronomical Society and the University of Arizona.
+Copyright 2018 by Astrolabe Project: American Astronomical Society and the University of Arizona.